Course detail

 Objective

-scientific literature and advances in the field.
+discussion of current scientific literature and advances in the field.

 Content

-ecology and manipulation of plant resources by insects; III.
-Plant defense strategies: acquired
+I. Types of insect–plant interactions, ecology of herbivory and manipulation of plant resources by

-Identification of elicitors, effectors and plant defense molecules and the applicability of these molecules
+insect defense to plant compounds; XII.
+Identification of elicitors, effectors and plant defense molecules,

 Bibliography